gusmiller/CMS-Database/README.md

 ## Questions?
 Contact Me

-The purpose of this SQL Employer Tracker is to help developers create their project Readme.md file that is required for ALL projects.
+The purpose of this CMS Employee Tracker is to help developers create their project Readme.md file that is required for ALL projects.
 Over time this application can save the developer lots of time, as this is a tedious process.
-The SQL Employer Tracker can be enhanced and there is growth for much more.
+The CMS Employee Tracker can be enhanced and there is growth for much more.

 Do not hesitate in contacting me, Gustavo Miller - gustavo.miller@miller-hs.com.